 4. Shutter Island (2010)

 A proper movie, that involves a secluded penitentiary, doctors, petrifying patients, and investigating Federal Marshalls.
-When Teddy Daniels, a successful yet traumatized Marshall, along with his compatriot (Ruffalo), goes to investigate an absconding mental patient, the surroundings seem familiar.
+When Teddy Daniels, a successful yet traumatized Marshall, along with his compatriot (Mark Ruffalo), goes to investigate an absconding mental patient, the surroundings seem familiar.
 Subsequent events, vague and eccentric in nature, plant a seed of suspicion in him and petrifies him of his and his partner’s safety.
 The earth-shattering twist, in the end, one that M Night Shyamalan would be proud of, divulge Teddy’s multiple personality disorder, who is, in fact, a patient at the penitentiary.
-Brilliant acting, mesmerizing visuals, a gripping story, and an adroit Martin Scorcese make the movie a memorable watch.
+Brilliant acting, mesmerizing visuals, a gripping story, and an adroit Martin Scorsese make the movie a memorable watch.

 Read More: Best Sci-Fi Movies of All Time